Flowey: In Undertale

 On most routes of the game, various monsters in the Dreemurrs' former household explain that Asriel befriended a human child who his parents adopted after they fell into the Underground.
-Asriel loved the child like a sibling, and when they died of an unspecified illness, he absorbed their soul in grief, granting increased power and allowing him to breach the Underground's magic barrier.
-Asriel attempted to carry the child to a bed of flowers on the surface that they hoped to see before dying, but is attacked by humans who wrongly assume that he killed the child.
-Asriel chooses to bear the assault rather than fight back and succumbs to his injuries upon returning home, disintegrating into dust.
+Asriel loved the child like a sibling, and when they died of an unspecified illness, he absorbed their soul in grief, granting him increased power and allowing him to breach the Underground's magic barrier.
+Asriel attempted to carry the child to a bed of flowers on the surface that they hoped to see before dying, but was attacked by humans who assumed that he had killed the child.
+Asriel chose to bear the assault rather than fight back and succumbed to his injuries upon returning home, disintegrating into dust.

 Some time later, Asriel is unintentionally revived as Flowey, a sentient flower, by Alphys after she injects a flower containing remnants of Asriel's dust with "determination".
-Without a SOUL, Flowey no longer has the ability to love, as he finds out when he feels nothing when being reunited with his family.
-This initially prompted him to commit suicide, but instead of dying, he discovered his ability to "SAVE" and "RESET" time due to the "determination" he had been given.
+Without a soul, Flowey no longer has the ability to love, as he finds out when he feels nothing when being reunited with his family.
+This initially prompted him to commit suicide, but instead of dying, he discovered his ability to "Save" and "Reset" time due to the "determination" he had been given.

 Flowey first appears during the start of the game as an unassuming, sentient flower and engages in a battle with the player and seemingly helps them by awarding them with "friendliness pellets," which actually harm the player.
-Showing a more sadistic and psychopathic side, Flowey states his philosophy of "KILL or BE killed," then attempts to kill the player, but is driven away by Toriel.
+Showing a more sadistic and psychopathic side, Flowey states his philosophy of "kill or be killed," then attempts to kill the player, but is driven away by Toriel.
 Flowey appears again after battling Toriel to judge the player if they spared or killed her.
 Covertly following the player throughout the game, Flowey appears again directly after battling Asgore and finishes him off in order to obtain and use the power of the human souls.
-In doing so, he takes on a gigantic, grotesque form called Photoshop Flowey by fans (sometimes called Omega Flowey).

-If the player has not killed any monsters before Asgore and has already completed a neutral route and befriended several characters (dubbed the "True Pacifist route"), Flowey instead absorbs both the human souls and all the monster souls in order to transform into an older and more powerful version of Asriel.
-When the player calls out to Asriel, he regains his empathy and regresses to a child.
-He apologizes for his misdeeds and uses the power of all the SOULs to break the barrier and freeing the monsters, which in return ultimately reverts him back to Flowey as he returns to the underground alone forever.

-If the player has killed a specified amount of monsters before meeting Asgore (dubbed the "Genocide route"), Flowey, upon recognizing the player's power to kill them, finishes off Asgore to try to show the player his loyalty to them.
-Flowey begs for mercy and reveals himself to be Asriel Dreemurr, though he is ultimately killed by the player.
+In doing so, he takes on a gigantic, grotesque form, referred to as "Omega Flowey", which also allows him to destroy the player's save file and utilize save states.
+After being defeated, the player is given the option to kill or spare him; sparing Flowey causes him to reappear after the credits of every subsequent playthrough and give the player hints on how to achieve the game's "True Pacifist" ending.